-We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide substantially all of our revenues.
+We depend on collaborations with third parties to develop and commercialize selected drug candidates and to provide substantially all of our revenues.\

 A key aspect of our strategy is to selectively enter into collaborations with third parties.
 We currently rely, and will continue to rely, on our collaborators for financial resources and for development, regulatory, and commercialization expertise for selected drug candidates.
-Substantially all of our revenues for the three months ended March 31, 2007 and the year ended December 31, 2006 were from our agreements with Allergan, Sepracor, and SMRI.
+Substantially all of our revenues for the six months ended June 30, 2007 and the year ended December 31, 2006 were from our collaborations with Allergan and Sepracor as well as our agreements with SMRI and other parties.
 The ongoing research terms of our agreements with Allergan and Sepracor will end in the first quarter of 2008, unless extended by the parties.
 In addition, the development term of our agreement with SMRI expired May 3, 2007.
 We expect that nearly all of our revenues for the foreseeable future will be generated by collaborations, although there is no guarantee that revenues from our collaborations will continue at current or past levels.